LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 You can configure these permissions in LiveEngage.
 More info on adding permissions can be found [here](https://knowledge.liveperson.com/admin-settings-permissions-customize-permissions.html), but the process is simple:

-* Click on the users at the top of the LiveEngage UI and then profiles
+* Click on the users tab at the top of the LiveEngage UI and then click profiles

-* Create/Edit a profile and add the permission you want for this profile
+* Create/Edit a profile and add the relevant FaaS permission to it

 #### Function Layout and Framework

-In order for your function to work with FaaS seamlessly, it has to follow a certain pattern.
+In order for your function to work with FaaS seamlessly it has to follow a certain pattern.
 This pattern can be viewed below.

-<div class="important">Make sure that this declaration stays as shown and is in the first line of your function.
+<div class="important">Make sure that the following declaration stays as shown and is in the first line of your function.
 Otherwise, the FaaS backend will reject the function.</div>

 ```javascript
 function lambda(input, callback) {